 - a.
 Deans shall be appointed by the provost after consultation with the president of the university. - b.
 A dean's appointment may be ended per the contracted agreement. - c.
-It is expected that the dean will sign the APU Statement of Faith annually and that the dean affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
-Deans who no longer subscribe to the Statement of Faith are expected to resign from the university.
+The appointment and contract renewal of a dean is subject to the following: - It is expected that the dean will sign the APU Statement of Faith annually and that the dean affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
+Deans who no longer subscribe to the Statement of Faith are expected to resign from the university; - 2) Compliance with all policies and regulations of the university and/or the Board of Trustees; - Compliance with all standards and expectations for members of the faculty as outlined in the university's Faculty Handbook and Employee Handbook or otherwise set by the university and the relevant college or school; - 4) Support for the university and its policies and programs; - 5) Conduct that exemplifies the university's Christian Mission Statement, the Statement of Faith, and the Daily Living Expectations.

 - a.
 Report to the provost, fulfilling assignments, providing reports and documents upon request, and participating in one-on-one meetings. - b.
 Responsible for the functioning of all aspects of the college or school. - c.
 Responsible for upholding and maintaining the institutional values of the university and ensuring faith integration in the school or college's majors, minors, and programs. - d.
-Responsible for developing a strategic plan and annual goals consistent with the university strategic process. - 1) Be aware of academic trends in the discipline(s) of the college or school and assess their applicability to APU in light of its mission and goals. - 2) Identify opportunities and threats related to majors or programs. - 3) Create a summary of implications for the college or school. - 4) Build analyses into a strategic plan and annual goals that integrate with university plans and goals.
+Responsible for developing a strategic plan and annual goals consistent with the university strategic process: - 1) Be aware of academic trends in the discipline(s) of the college or school and assess their applicability to APU in light of its mission and goals; - 2) Identify opportunities and threats related to majors or programs: